swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

-3. Create
+3. Create...
 ##############

-3.1 Donor enrollment
+3.1 Create donor enrollment
 ************************

 (in construction)

-3.2 Patient enrollment
+3.2 Create patient enrollment
 **************************

 (in construction)

-3.3 Patient registration
+3.3 Create patient registration
 ****************************

 3.3.1.
-Patient consent
+Create consent
 ==========================

 Please check :doc:`consent` for more information about the different types of consents and other information.